alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 Writing stuff down has been proven in the last 5000 years or so to help people remember things.
-Plus, there is also a spatial component to writing things down in a notebook, which a text file on a computer does not have: position in the page, and page in the notebook.
+Plus, there is also a spatial component to writing things down in a notebook, which a text file on a computer does not have: position in the page and page in the notebook.
 Together they create a crumb trail that may help you trace back your thoughts later.

 ## Conclusions